gunjandatta/blog/_posts/2020/2020-01-19-start-workflow-using-rest.md

 #### Getting the Workflow Information

 The workflow information for 2010 and 2013 types are stored in different locations.
+Below we will look at how to get both 2010 and 2013 workflows for a list.

 ##### 2010 List Workflow